OceanNetworksCanada/api-python-client/CONTRIBUTING.md

 ## Make a pull request

 The GitHub Actions services will automatically run formatter, linter and test suite (_ci.yml_) after you make a pull request.
+If you are an outside contributor, a maintainer will review and approve the GitHub checks.

-The actual tox environments to run are specified in _tox.ini_.
+The actual tox environments to run are specified in the [[gh]](https://github.com/tox-dev/tox-gh#basic-example) section of _tox.ini_.

 ```
 [gh]